-Chasing a $10,000 award, med school professor Jaya Aysola, MD, MPH; med student Nancy Haff; behavioral economics research coordinator Cary Hilbert, and Perry Wilson, MD, MSCE, present their idea at a University of Pennsylvania innovation tournament in Cape May.
+Chasing a $10,000 award, Perelman School of Medicine Assistant Professor of Medicine Jaya Aysola, MD, MPH; med student Nancy Haff; behavioral economics research coordinator Cary Hilbert, and Perry Wilson, MD, MSCE, present their idea at a University of Pennsylvania innovation tournament in Cape May.

 Should academic researchers use innovation tournament strategy to improve and speed the development of their pilot study proposals?
 That question was asked and answered at a recent Cape May, N.J., gathering of 50 health policy researchers from the University of Pennsylvania and Carnegie Mellon University.

 In fact, after only two and a half hours of brainstorming and idea pitching, two teams each walked away with a $10,000 grant to fund their proposed study ideas for a novel use of credit card incentives and creative enhancement of health behavior study participants' enrollment options.

 "This was our first experience taking innovation tournament theory into the research realm to do idea generation," said Kevin Volpp, Perelman School of Medicine Professor of Medicine and Director of Penn's LDI Center for Health Incentives and Behavioral Economics (CHIBE).
 "It worked out really well with a lot of energy and team building that generated many ideas that were quite good."